CAProgramming/Getting-Started/install_windows.md

 ```
 and press enter.

-It would also be good to install wget, git, and gcc.
+It would also be good to install wget, git, and clang (a C compiler).

 Type the following commands: